bseltz-cohesity/scripts/doc/REST API Cheat Sheet.md

 Password for user admin: *****
 ```

-once connected, you can run other cmdlets:
+Once connected, you can run other cmdlets:

 ```powershell
 > Get-CohesityProtectionJob